exercism/v3/docs/concept-exercises.md

 ### `.docs/source.md`

-This file contains references and sources of the exercise.
+This file contains third-party references and sources of the exercise.
+Only required if there are any such sources, but not if the exercise was completely designed from scratch for Exercism.

 ### `.meta/design.md`